anvi-pen/CS260D_Final_Project/README.md

 1) CS260D_Approach_1_UNet_MNIST.ipynb has code for Approach 1 using the U-Net model as the poison generator.
 The U-Net is modified to have two downsampling layers and two upsampling layers.
 The models are trained on the MNIST dataset.
 2) CS260D_Approach_1_Oversimplified_UNet.ipynb has code for Approach 1 using a simple 2-convolutional layer poison generator.
 We refer to this generator as "Oversimplified U-Net".
 3) CS260D_Approach_1_UNet_CIFAR10.ipynb has code for Approach 1 using the modified U-Net model as a poison generator and is tested on the CIFAR-10 dataset.
+4) CS260D_Approach_2_ALPS_MNIST.ipynb has code for approach 2.
+The idea is to use surrogate model for selecting poison data for training, instead of selecting poison data before training.
+We refer to this strategy as ambiguous label poisoning strategy which we call ALPS.
+5) CS260D_Approach_2_ALPS_MNIST_Epochs_10.ipynb has code for approach 2 and is trained for 10 epochs instead of 5 epochs in (4).